shashankmehta/greyshade/README.md

+NOTE: This is work in progress.
+I need to change minor stuff and tweak this theme in general.
+So if you plan to or have added this theme then you may want to watch this repo for version releases.
+Current version: v0.9

 #Greyshade

-Greyshade is a minimal theme for Octopress.
+Greyshade is a minimal, responsive theme for Octopress.
 Based on [Slash](https://github.com/tommy351/Octopress-Theme-Slash)

 [Demo](http://shashankmehta.in/archive/2012/greyshade.html)